×

 • Celine Jerly

-• 6 minutes
+• 8 minutes

 Need a quick solution to remove the tinted film from your car window?
 Before you start scrapping and peeling, take a quick look at these DIY methods everyone recommends.
 Find out when and how to remove tint from car windows.
+Save around $3000/year on your car expenses

 Window tints do a decent job of protecting your car interiors from UV and heat.
 But how long do they last?
 The general assessment is up to 5 – 10 years, depending on the weather it is frequently exposed to and the quality of the tint.
 However, cheap car window tints won’t last more than a couple of years.

 On average, standard car window tints are replaced every five years.
-It will last longer if your car has higher quality tints with ceramic, metal, or polyester.
+It will last longer if your car has higher-quality tints with ceramic, metal, or polyester.
 Warm weather and products used to clean the glass also affect the lifespan of your window tint.

 How to remove car window tint

 Removing tints from car windows just needs a bit of patience and the right tools, which are easily available.
-But, installing a new tint needs some experience – if not done properly, you’ll be replacing the tint again soon.
+But installing a new tint needs some experience – if not done properly, you’ll be replacing the tint again soon.

 Can you wash your car after getting the windows tinted?
 Click here to find out.

 Keeping safety in mind – for you and your car – try these DIY methods for removing tint from car windows with the right tools.
+So here is how to remove tint from car windows at home.

 #1 – How to remove car window tint using a blade

 It is easy to pick up that blade and get to work on your already peeling car window tint.
 But don’t forget the risks – you can easily damage the glass too.
-Keep a lot of soapy water handy as it could make your job easier.
+Keep a lot of soapy water handy, as it could make your job easier.

 Here’s how to remove tint from your car windows using a razor or knife.

 Always start from a corner – gently lift the edge of the tint film and start peeling.
 If your car window tint has seen its day, you won’t face much resistance.
-This method works for tints already detached from the glass with the adhesive melting and air bubbles forming due to longer exposure.
+This method works for tints already detached from the glass, with the adhesive melting and air bubbles forming due to longer exposure.

 Make sure not to hurry with this DIY window tint removal method; do not scrape and tug aggressively.
 If any portion of the tint is stuck, you can use soap and water to loosen up the adhesive and try again.